nextleap-project/countermitm/source/new.rst

 identities in a verified manner.
 The Setup Verified Contact protocol is re-used as a building block for the `keyhistory-verification`_ and `verified-group`_ protocols.

 After running the Setup Verified Contact protocol both peers will learn the true keys of each other or else both get an error message.
 The protocol is safe against message layer modification and message layer impersonation attacks.

 The protocol follows a single simple UI workflow: A peer "shows" bootstrap data that is then "read" by the other peer through a trusted (Out-of-Band)channel.
 This means that, as opposed to current fingerprint validation workflows, the protocol only runs once instead of twice yet results in the two peers having verified keys of each other.

 On mobiles trusted channels is typically implemented using QR codes, but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
 A trusted channel is characterized by the inability of the message layer to observe or modify the data.

+The protocol relies on the underlying encryption scheme being not malleable.
+In the case of OpenPGP this is achieved with Modification Detection Codes (MDC - see section 5.13 and 5.14 of RFC 4880).
+Implementers need to make sure to verify these and treat invalid or missing MDCs as an error.

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts, Alice and Bob.